Baseball Savings is the Proud Sponsor of the Johnny Bench Award | Baseball Savings.com

-The Johnny Bench Award is presented annually to the nation's top collegiate Division I catcher, voted by the Division I coaches..
+The Johnny Bench Award is presented annually to the nationís top collegiate catcher as voted on by Division I coaches.

 A watch list is compiled from nominations received from the universities and released in March.

 Another vote during the College World Series will determine who will be named the Johnny Bench National Collegiate Catcher of the Year.
-The three finalists will be brought to Wichita for the awards banquet June 27th, 2013.
+The three finalists will be brought to Wichita, KS for the awards banquet at the end of June.